Case study overview

 06

-Managing multiple merchandisers across different regions complicates the collection of data, including visit records, orders, and deliveries.
+Managing multiple merchandisers across regions complicates collection of visit records, orders and deliveries.

 45%+